Join With Intentions Holistic Studio for, Spring Cleaning, a group art exhibition running Saturday, March 27 through June 7, 2021.

 View the exhibition, shop artisan gifts, and explore upcoming classes and events during shop and gallery hours: Tuesday & Thursday 12:00 am – 6:00 pm, Wednesday / Friday / Saturday 12:00 – 4:00 pm.

-Please contact the gallery online here or by phone at 732-800-6960 for purchase information and virtual viewing appointments.
+Please contact the gallery online here or by phone at 732-800-6960 for private and virtual viewing appointments.

 Matt Becker is an artist from NJ.
 His mission is The Great Work of The Sanatana Dharma.
 The Work is to inspire and encourage people to seek out Self Realization through the sacred teachings of Yoga.
 The artwork is derived from the practices and scriptures that facilitate the energy of infinite goodness, infinite consciousness and infinite transformation.